Deforming cyclic covers in towers: Introduction

-\begin{remark} One major difference between this paper and \cite{MR3194815}, besides the characteristic of the ring $R$, is that the tree $\mathcal{T}_n$ of the latter has no ``branches'' that we need to control (that follows from the ramification breaks hypothesis of \cite[Theorem 1.4]{MR3194815}).
+\begin{remark} One major difference between this paper and \cite{MR3194815}, besides the characteristic of the ring $R$, is that the tree $\mathcal{T}_n$ of the latter has no ``branches'' that one need to control (that follows from the ramification breaks hypothesis of \cite[Theorem 1.4]{MR3194815}).
+Therefore, the Hurwitz tree technique is not utilized in the work, even they used it to acquire the intuition and the idea for the main strategy.
 We, however, prove Proposition \ref{proppartition}, which basically says that one can ``partition'' $\Phi_n$ at each vertex of $\mathcal{T}_n$ so that it is sufficient to modify the ``part'' of the cover corresponding to a sub-tree of $\mathcal{T}_n$ that has no branches at a time.
-Therefore, we can alter many technique from Obus and Wewers' to fit our situation. \end{remark}
+Hence, we can alter many techniques from Obus and Wewers' to fit our situation. \end{remark}

-\begin{remark} There are three main obstacles that prevent us to answer Question \ref{questionrefinedlocallifting} using the strategy from this manuscript. \begin{enumerate} \item Firstly, it is hard to compute the Swan conductors of a Kummer cover (with given equation) of a disc in mixed characteristic, unlike the equal characteristic case as discussed in \S \ref{sectionrefinedSwanASWleal}. \item Adapting \ref{step3main} is also an issue, as finding the differential forms to fit in the tree $\mathcal{T}_n$ is no longer as natural as shown in \S \ref{secsolutioncartierequation}.
-We are able to do so when $p=2$ and $n=2$, though. \item Finally, \ref{step4main} also becomes much more complicated because the ``controlling characters'' of \S \ref{seccontrollingchars} are no longer straightforward to build.
+\begin{remark} There are three main obstacles that prevent us to answer Question \ref{questionrefinedlocallifting} using the strategy from this manuscript. \begin{enumerate} \item Firstly, it is hard to compute the Swan conductors of a Kummer cover (with given equation) of a disc in mixed characteristic, unlike the equal-characteristic case as discussed in \S \ref{sectionrefinedSwanASWleal}. \item Adapting \ref{step3main} is also an issue, as finding the differential forms to fit in the tree $\mathcal{T}_n$ is no longer as natural as shown in \S \ref{secsolutioncartierequation}.
+We are able to do so when $p=2$ and $n=2$, though. \item Finally, \ref{step4main} also becomes much more complicated because the controlling characters of \S \ref{seccontrollingchars} are no longer straightforward to build.
 Our current method, which is developed from \cite{MR3194815}, requires showing that certain square matrices, whose sizes can be arbitrarily large, are invertible to prove the existences of such characters. \end{enumerate} \end{remark}

-\begin{remark} Alternatively, when $p=2$, we developed a ``two layers deformation'' technique, which is motivated by \cite{MR3194816}, to answer Question \ref{questionrefinedlocallifting} \cite[Theorem 0.5]{2021arXiv210701780D} for the case $G=\mathbb{Z}/4$.
-It is possible in this particular case because the affine equations of the $\mathbb{Z}/2$-lifts are more simple to write down explicitly than the other $\mathbb{Z}/p$-ones, where $p$ is odd. \end{remark}